tipi-build/docs/docs/02-dependencies.rst

 s : source dir disambiguation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If a repository has alot of sources directories with uncommon name they can be added to the list of includes or files to link with s.
+This disables most of the magic detection of required C++ and include paths in the build process.

 You can suffix the key it with the target platform to selectively include implementation dir by platform